Training quantum measurement devices to discriminate unknown non-orthogonal quantum states: Introduction

-The discrimination of quantum states can be naturally stated in the context of two parties that attempt to communicate: Alice encodes information representing the letters of an alphabet through a set of orthogonal pure quantum states, which transmits through a communication channel.
-The channel transforms the orthogonal states into a new set of states, which might become non-orthogonal and mixed.
+The discrimination of quantum states can be naturally stated in the context of two parties that attempt to communicate: Alice encodes information representing the letters of an alphabet through a set $\Omega_1$ of orthogonal pure quantum states, which is transmitted through a communication channel.
+The channel transforms the orthogonal states into a new set $\Omega_2$ of states, which might become non-orthogonal and mixed.
 Bob then receives them and performs a generalized quantum measurement to discriminate the states and to retrieve the information encoded by Alice.
-Both parties are assumed to know the generation probabilities of the orthogonal states and the set of non-orthogonal states in advance.
+Both parties are assumed to know the generation probabilities of the orthogonal states in $\Omega_1$ and the set $\Omega_2$ of non-orthogonal states in advance.
 To decode the transmitted information, the parties agree on a figure of merit which is subsequently optimized to obtain the best single-shot generalized quantum measurement.
-This leads to several discrimination strategies such as minimum-error discrimination \cite{Holevo,Yuen,Helstrom}, pretty-good measurement, unambiguous discrimination \cite{Ivanovic,Dieks,Peres,Chefles2}, maximum-confidence discrimination \cite{Croke,Jimenez}, and fixed-rate of inconclusive result \cite{Bagan,Herzog}.
-Various discrimination strategies have already been experimentally demonstrated \cite{Cook,Barnett,Clarke,Mohseni,Waldherr,Prosser}.
-The typical figures of merit for state discrimination are functions of the generation probabilities and the conditional probabilities between the states transmitted by Alice and Bob's measurement outcomes, which in turn also depend on the generalized measurement used by Bob and the states received by Bob.
-Thereby, optimizing any figure of merit and choosing the best generalized measurement become difficult problems.
-This imposes the use of numerical optimization techniques such as semidefinite programming (SDP).
-Recently, the distinguishability between two known families of non-orthogonal quantum states has been studied by training quantum circuits through neural networks \cite{HChen,Patterson}.
-Quantum state discrimination has also been studied in the context of unknown quantum states.
-In this case, the communication channel connecting Alice and Bob maps the states transmitted by Alice into a new set of states that both parties are unaware of.
-An example of this situation is free-space quantum communication \cite{Ursin,Toyoshima,Jin,Steinlechner,Liao}, where information is encoded into states of light and transmitted through the atmosphere.
-This exhibits local and temporal variations in the refractive index, which can greatly modify the state of light and makes it difficult to characterize the transmitted states.
-Given that neither Alice nor Bob have access to the density matrices of the communicated states, standard approaches can not be applied.
-This problem been studied assuming that the unknown states can be stored in quantum registers that control the action of a measurement device \cite{Dusek,Bergou1,Hayashi,Bergou2,Probst-Schendzielorz,Zhou}, or programmable discriminator.
+This leads to several discrimination strategies such as minimum-error discrimination \cite{Holevo,Yuen,Helstrom}, pretty-good measurement \cite{PGM1,PGM2}, unambiguous discrimination \cite{Ivanovic,Dieks,Peres,Chefles2}, maximum-confidence discrimination \cite{Croke,Jimenez}, and fixed-rate of inconclusive result \cite{Bagan,Herzog}.
+Various discrimination strategies have already been experimentally demonstrated \cite{Cook,Barnett,Clarke,Mohseni,Waldherr,Prosser,Sol_s_Prosser_2021,PhysRevA.94.042309}.